olivernjeru/apt/apt3040/NetBeansProjects/quiz2/README.md

 }
 ```

-* Write a java polymorphic program that cubes float, double and integer numbers user enters.
+* <a href="">Write a java polymorphic program that cubes float, double and integer numbers user enters.</a>
 ```
 package quiz;